aviaryan/series-renamer/README.md

 So I decided to make my own *series renamer*.
 To be able to rename (fix) even badly named files like the above, my script -

-* accepts folder to scan as the parameter
+* takes a folder non-recursively
 * gets the name of the TV/Anime series the folder contains from the user
 * scans through the filenames for potential season numbers / episode numbers.
 Once you have the Series name and the Season/Episode accurate, nothing can stop your tv series collection from having a proper name.

 ## Installing

+Download the zip.
 ```
 python setup.py install
 ```